OnlyFans Management Agency in 2026: The Operational Layers, Cost, and AI Stack

 Autonomous layer (remove the team)

 The AI runs the entire chatting operation end-to-end, profiling, replying, selling, following up, remembering across months, with no human reviewing messages.
-This does not speed Layer 2 up; it removes the staffed team that Layer 2 has always required.
+This does not speed Layer 2 up; it removes the staffed team that Layer 2 has always required, a transition Rest of World tracked across multiple agencies in 2025.
 In 2026 this category is narrow.
-Anlora is the autonomous chatting layer built for agencies, running every fan including VIPs with no human review queue.
-Substy's Elite tier is a partial hybrid (AI on volume, humans put back on the highest-value fans), which is itself a signal about where assisted-first architectures stop trusting full autonomy.
+Anlora is an autonomous chatting layer built for agencies (see the autonomous OnlyFans AI roundup for the broader category), running every fan including VIPs day-to-day with optional human oversight.
+Substy's Elite tier keeps humans on the highest-value fans while using AI on volume.
+Buyers can weigh for themselves whether a hybrid handoff or full autonomy fits their roster.

-Sourced pricing for the agency software stack (May 2026)
+Sourced pricing for the OnlyFans management agency software stack (May 2026)

-Build, hire, or replace: deciding the chatting layer
+Build, hire, or replace: deciding the OnlyFans management agency chatting layer

 Every agency operator eventually makes one decision that dominates the others: how to run Layer 2.
 A practical way to reason about it: